There are moments when a single thought suddenly changes everything. For me, it wasn't a scientific article. No study. No lecture.

 Who is Philip S. Callahan?

 Philip S. Callahan was actually an entomologist.
-That's precisely what makes his story so exciting, because he didn't come from a spiritual background.
+That's precisely what makes his story so exciting.
+Because he didn't come from a spiritual background.
 He was an observer.
 A researcher.
 Someone who looked closely.
-And at some point, something began to bother him.
+And at some point, something started to bother him.

 Why were some landscapes full of life and others not?